Mayur2905/Lifestyle-Store/README.md

-#Internshala VTC Web Development Project Solution
+## 1.Internshala  Web Development Project Solution

 DESCRIPTION: This is the solution to the e-commerce website </br>

 Extract the files from project_solution.zip.</br>
 </p>

-#Folder Structure
+##  2.Folder Structure

 	project_solution/